airbnb/synapse/lib/synapse/config_generator/README.md

     end

     def tick
-      # Called every loop of the main Synapse loop regardless of watcher #
+      # Called every loop of the main Synapse loop regardless of watcher
-      # changes (roughly ~1s), you can use this to rate limit how often your
+      # changes (roughly ~1s).
+You can use this to rate limit how often your
       # config generator actually reconfigures external services (e.g. HAProxy
       # may need to rate limit reloads as those can be disruptive to in
       # flight connections
     end

-    def normalize_config_generator_opts!(service_watcher_name, service_watcher_opts)
+    def normalize_watcher_provided_opts(service_watcher_name, service_watcher_opts)
-      # Every service section can contain configuration that changes how the
+      # Every service watcher section of the Synapse configuration can contain
-      # config generator reacts for that particular service.
-Typically this
+      # options that change how the config generators react for that
-      # is a good place to ensure you set config your generator expects every
+      # particular service.
+This normalize method is a good place to ensure
+      # you set options your generator expects every service watcher config
+      # to supply, providing, for example, default values.
+This is also a
-      # service to supply in case they don't supply it
+      # good place to raise errors in case any options are invalid.
     end
   end
 end